JulianT2013/v4-documentation/_v4 documentation/user-installation.md

 #### Manually Installation [#manual](#manual){#manual}

-Download the plugin zip file from WordPress.org and upload through your WordPress admin area[^2].
+You can manually install the plugin by download the plugin zip file from WordPress.org and upload through your WordPress admin area[^2].
+Due to the increase in fonts the total zip size is 25MB, however the majority of hosts limit uploads to 8MB so this method wouldn't be viable.
+You can check your maximum upload limit by navigating to `Media -> Add New` in your WordPress admin area and reviewing the *Maximum upload file size* limit.

 1. Access the plugin's [WordPress repository](https://wordpress.org/plugins/gravity-forms-pdf-extended/) and select the `Download Version 4.x.x` button.
     ![Download the zip file](https://gpdfv4.pv/app/uploads/2015/10/download-plugin.png)